fabricesemti80/fabricesemti80/README.md

 ## About Me :man_technologist:

-I am a passionate Devops Engineer, based in the UK.
+I am a passionate Systems Engineer, based in the UK.
 My primary focus is server deployment / automation, virtualisation, and Windows-platforms.
 I am also well-versed in Linux systems, configuration management, cloud engineering, infrastructure networking, and have some familiarity with web development and coding (Python).